mchandleraz/express-rest/CONTRIBUTING.md

 # Code Review / Accepting PRs
 * Manually review code written and code removed for errors, anti-patterns, or any other grease
 * If issues are found, work with contributor to resolve.
-If not, merge to development and let ci handle its business
+If not, merge to development and let ci handle its business.
+Use "[Delivers #TRACKER_STORY_ID_HERE]" to mark story as delivered in Tracker
 * Inform contributor that feature/fix is ready for testing